antlossway/mysite-nextjs-remote-mdx/README.md

 <meta name="twitter:description" content="The place to show what I have learned.
 Create with next.js, tailwindCSS">
 <meta name="twitter:image" content="link to the iamge">
 ```

+## email function

+### option 1

+use Node mailer to send email, using mailtrap as SMTP server

+### option 2 (currently in use)

+use resend.com to send email (it's a complete email platform).
+optionally use react.email to build email template.

+### option 3

+use some SaaS platform like mailerlite or loops.
+They provide embedded form and many other features.